Oneill19/Stocks-Server-Client/README.md

 ## Usage

 Clone the repository:

 ```
 git clone https://github.com/Oneill19/Stocks-Server-Client.git
 ```

 Install Dependencies:

 ```
 npm i
 ```

 To start the app:

 ```
 npm start
 ```

 To start the app in developer mode with hot reload:

 ```
 npm run dev
 ```

-Dont forget you .env file or the app won't work!
+Dont forget your .env file or the app won't work!

 ## Page Generation